aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 SageMaker supports the `PyTorch DistributedDataParallel (DDP)
 <https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html>`_
 package.
-You simply need to check the variables in your distributed training script, such as the world size and the rank of the current host, to be matching with the specs of the ML instance type you use.
+You simply need to check the variables in your training script, such as the world size and the rank of the current host, when initializing process groups for distributed training.
-And then launch the training job using the SageMaker PyTorch estimator with the ``pytorchddp`` option as the distribution strategy.
+And then, launch the training job using the :class:`sagemaker.pytorch.estimator.PyTorch` estimator class with the ``pytorchddp`` option as the distribution strategy.

 .. note::